 Drug addiction is a chronic, progressive condition, one that has far-reaching implications for addicts and their loved ones alike, and it’s not easy for non-addicts to fully grasp the destructive and all-consuming cycle of addiction.
-Oftentimes, non-addicts assume that people who are addicted to drugs or alcohol are simply weak or without morals, when in fact they have a legitimate disorder that requires treatment, just like any other chronic medical condition.
-If you are struggling with an addiction disorder, and you are unsure how to make your loved ones understand that you need professional help, contact A Forever Recovery today at (877) 467-8363 for more information about addiction recovery and the benefits of treatment.
+Often, non-addicts assume that people who are addicted to drugs or alcohol are merely weak or without morals, when in fact they have a legitimate disorder that requires treatment, just like any other chronic medical condition.
+If you are struggling with an addiction disorder, and you are unsure about explaining addiction to your loved ones and helping them to understand that you need professional help, contact A Forever Recovery for more information about addiction recovery and the benefits of treatment.

 - Consider first speaking to a professional counselor.
-If you don’t feel like you have the knowledge necessary to talk about your addiction with friends or family members, an addiction recovery counselor can give you valuable advice on how to best proceed.
+If you don’t feel like you know how to talk about your addiction with friends or family members, an addiction recovery counselor can give you valuable advice on how to best proceed.

 - Decide on a course of action before broaching the subject.
 Let your loved ones know that you have a plan for recovery – either detox, rehab or a combination of different treatments.